gregsaun/BearExxa-V2/doc/design_goals.md

 ### Safety

-We are really careful with the safety of our project, especially as it's DIY and open source.
+We can be very picky when it comes to the safety of our project, especially as it's DIY and open source.
 A 3D printer is a machine melting flammable plastic for hours and hours, it must be safe!

 We chose the E3D Revo hotend for its worldwide compliances (CE, UKCA RoHS, etc.).
 It's also particularly interesting that the  Revo is using a PTC heater which offers an extra safety in case of thermal runaway.
 Our design makes sure that the wire harness of the HeaterCore is kept straight and that no wires have sharp angle.
 The original Revo cables can be used, no crimping or cutting is required.
 The hotend fan that will come with the final kit will have the tachometer wire to detect a fan failure.